jaysylvester/citizen/README.md

 This config would extend the default configuration only when running on your local machine; you'll never accidentally push a test config to production again ;)

-The database settings would be accessible within your app via `app.config.db`. **The citizen and hostname nodes are reserved for the framework.** Create your own node(s) to store your custom settings.
+The database settings would be accessible within your app via `app.config.db`. **The `citizen` and `host` nodes are reserved for the framework.** Create your own node(s) to store your custom settings.

 #### Inline config

 You can also pass your app's configuration directly to citizen through `app.start()`.
 If there is a config file, an inline config will extend the config file.
 If there's no config file, the inline configuration extends the default citizen config.

-    // Start an HTTP server on port 8080 accepting requests at a specific host app.start({
+    // Start an HTTP server on port 8080 accepting requests at www.mysite.com app.start({
       citizen: {
         hostname: 'www.mysite.com',